Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis

 \subsubsection{Clinical requirements for multi-modal medical image explanation}

-We summarize our findings on the clinical requirements for multi-modal medical image explanation based on our user study with neurosurgeons (Supplementary Material S1) on a glioma grading task with multi-modal brain MRI.
+We summarize our findings on the clinical requirements for multi-modal medical image explanation based on our user study with neurosurgeons (U4 in Supplementary Material S1) on a glioma grading task with multi-modal brain MRI.

 To assess the plausibility of multi-modal explanation, physicians require the explanation to 1) prioritize the important image modality for the model's decision, and such prioritization may or may not necessarily need to be in concordance with physicians’ prior knowledge on modality prioritization; and 2) capture the modality-specific features.
-Such features may or may not totally align with doctors’ prior knowledge, but should at least be a subset and do not deviate too much from clinical knowledge.
+Such features may or may not be completely consistent with doctors’ prior knowledge, but should at least be a subset and not deviate too much from clinical knowledge.